+A regular retirement benefit will commence immediately after you retire.
 You are eligible for a regular retirement benefit:

-- at age 50 if you have 20 or more years of judicial service; or - at age 60 if you have at least 10 years of judicial service; or - when you reach age 74, the mandatory retirement age for judges in the District of Columbia, regardless of how many years of judicial service you have.
+- If you are at least age 50 when you retire and have 20 or more years of judicial service; or - If you are at least age 60 when you retire and have at least 10 years of judicial service; or - If you retire under mandatory retirement at age 74, regardless of how many years of judicial service you have.